Stress Related Skin Conditions

 In this blog, we’ll look at stress related skin conditions, and things you can do to help reduce stress and improve your skin.

 Most people look at me like I’m mad when I start asking about their stress levels during a skin consultation.
-Skin related skin conditions are a ‘thing’, they are very real and if you suffer with these symptoms, they are likely to leave you feeling even more stressed and fed up!
+Stress related skin conditions are a ‘thing’, they are very real and if you suffer with these symptoms, they are likely to leave you feeling even more stressed and fed up!

 Here’s something you might be surprised about – your stress hormone, cortisol can wreak absolute havoc with your skin if it’s out of balance!
 It can cause breakouts, sensitivity and a generally sallow and dull looking complexion.
 There’s more information about that in my blog post HERE.